hltdev8642/fritzing_importer/README.md

 - `Extrusion Depth`: Thickness to add to imported meshes (0.0 = no extrusion).
 Adds a Solidify modifier to give 2D SVGs depth in the Z-axis.
 - `Bevel Depth`: Bevel width to add to extruded meshes (0.0 = no bevel).
 Adds a Bevel modifier for rounded edges on 3D parts.
 - `Perform Boolean Cut`: When enabled, applies boolean difference operations to cut overlapping placed parts, ensuring all parts are visible by removing intersections.
+- `Z Step`: Incremental Z offset applied per module in import order, in Fritzing units — this value is multiplied by `Placement Scale` to convert to Blender units (example default `0.01` and `Placement Scale` 0.001 results in Blender offsets 0.00001 units between modules).
+This prevents overlapping meshes by giving each module a slightly different Z value.
+- `Z Step in Blender Units`: If enabled, `Z Step` is interpreted directly as Blender units instead of being scaled by `Placement Scale`.
+- `Minimum Z Step`: Ensures that the per-step offset is at least this much in Blender units; useful to avoid negligible separations when `Z Step * Placement Scale` is tiny.
 Placement Options

 - `Use Placement`: When enabled, placement metadata from `.fzp` files will be applied to imported objects.